oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Before we begin, please note that this implementation of SCIM is meant to be vendor agnostic, and I will be adding notes on how Okta implements this standard throughout the demo.
 More importantly, we'll refer to [the SCIM 2.0 spec](https://datatracker.ietf.org/doc/html/rfc7644) to build the server.

-## Set Up the sample React and Express application
+## Set up the sample React and Express application

 Follow [these setup instructions](/blog/2023/07/27/enterprise-ready-getting-started) to install and run the Todo sample app.
 Run `node -v` and make sure you have Node version 18 or newer.